-Bindu Visphot is a Sanskrit term which literally means “point-explosion,” which we can easily relate to the Big Bang.
+Bindu Visphot is a Sanskrit term that literally means “point-explosion,” which we can easily relate to the Big Bang.
 According to the Hindu Vedas, the Bindu-Visphot produced the sound “OM”, which have several different meanings, but point towards the one thing only and that’s the ultimate reality.
 This sound of “om” has been interpreted by many as the early disturbances detected by the cosmologists in the form of Background Cosmic Radiation.

 1. Steady State Universe

-Basically, the Steady-State theory suggests that the Universe doesn’t have any beginning and it’s eternal.
-The idea of steady-state was first propounded in 1948, by three cosmologists Hermann Bondi, Fred Hoyle, and Thomas Gold.
-It was derived from the perfect cosmological principle, which itself states that the Universe is the same no matter where you look and it will always be the same.
+Basically, the Steady-State theory suggests that the Universe doesn’t have any beginning, and it’s eternal.
+The idea of steady-state was first propounded in 1948 by three cosmologists Hermann Bondi, Fred Hoyle, and Thomas Gold.
+It was derived from the perfect cosmological principle, which itself states that the Universe is the same no matter where you look, and it will always be the same.

-In steady-state, the non-stop creation of matter causes the density of matter present in the expanding universe to remain unchanged.
-This way this theory closely attached to the perfect cosmological principle, where the observable universe is just the same from anywhere, anytime, thus it doesn’t have any beginning or end (achieved when the matter is continuously generated to cease the density of the universe).
+In steady-state, the non-stop creation of matter causes the density of matter present in the expanding Universe to remain unchanged.
+This way, this theory closely attached to the perfect cosmological principle, where the observable Universe is just the same from anywhere, anytime.
+Thus it doesn’t have any beginning or end (achieved when the matter is continuously generated to cease the density of the Universe).